Photo: Tyler Roemer.

 Arrowleaf balsamroot at Whychus Canyon Preserve.
 Photo: Tyler Roemer.

 Watch for wildflowers: Whychus Canyon Preserve is home to a host of native wildflowers.
 The Preserve's sagebrush plateaus are the first to warm up each spring delighting hikers with some of the earliest blooms.
-Check out our wildflower brochure or wildflower list!
+Learn more about the Wildflowers of Whychus Canyon Preserve.

 Learn some history: The Santiam Wagon Road crosses the Preserve, providing a glimpse into one of the main paths of commerce and settlement for Central Oregon.
 Walk the nearby Wagon Road to learn more.